microsoft/fabrikate/docs/commands.md

 `azure`'s config would only be applied if they did not conflict with `prod`.
 Likewise, `east`'s config would only be applied if it did not conflict with `prod` or `azure`.

+Using the `--validate` flag will validate generated resource manifest YAML as a last step.

+Using the `--kustomize` or `-k` flag will generate a `kustomization.yaml` file that references the other generated resource manifest yaml files as resources.

 ### Example